titanturtles/titanturtles.github.io/blog.md

 # TitanTurtles 2024-2025 National Finals Competition in MD (Mar.
 15-17)

 Congratulations TitanTurtles for becoming the first Oregon team to reach the podium at the CyberPatriot National Finals!
-Funny thing, we thought we competed horribly this year and placed around 7th, but were surprised to see the outcome.
-This year was a great year!
 The team worked really hard the day before the network security master challenge and it was worth it.
 Time to prepare for next year's nationals!\
 ![TitanTurtles3rdNational](assets/images/NationalFinals3rd.jpg)
 _3rd - CyberPatriot 17 National Finals_